 Very few people choose their foods based on what will provide the best fuel for their health.
-Without intentional planning, it can be easy to opt for foods simply because they taste good even if they have no real value to your body and its needs.
+Without intentional planning, it can be easy to opt for foods simply because they taste good or they are convenient.
 Spend time re-thinking your diet and exploring healthier food options.

 Increasing your physical activity level

-Exercise does not have to be hard or involve a lot of sweat.
-Even a 30-minute walk five days a week has been shown to significantly reduce the risk of diabetes and heart disease.
+Exercise does not have to involve hours in a sweaty gym.
+Even a brisk 30-minute walk at least five days a week has been shown to significantly reduce the risk of diabetes and heart disease.
 As you build strength, endurance and flexibility with moderate exercise, you may find yourself willing to try more active sports too, like running, swimming, biking, yoga or tennis.

 Reducing or managing your stress

 Managing the stress in our lives is a very important part of healthy living, not only for diabetes but for heart disease and many other conditions.
 We can’t always control how others behave, but we can learn different ways to react and respond.
 New habits can help to change your bodily reaction to stress, which can in turn affect your health and risk for conditions like diabetes and heart disease.